- Copywriting Services

-Phrases most commonly associated with high ticket real estate make a property sound desirable.
-Words like luxurious, once-in-a-lifetime opportunity, classic, prime, sophisticated, captivating, impeccable, landscaped and built-to-last are proven effective.
+Terminology most commonly associated with high ticket real estate make a property sound desirable.
+Choose words such as luxurious, once-in-a-lifetime opportunity, classic, prime, choice, exclusive sophisticated, captivating, impeccable, high-end, landscaped and built-to-last.

 Conversely stay away from phrases like “motivated seller,” which sounds desperate, especially when you can instead say “all offers considered.”

-No matter how simple or ordinary a home is, you can still make the description exciting without overselling its features.
+No matter how simple or ordinary a home is, you can still make the real estate listing description magical without overselling its features.

 Don’t be afraid to mention specific brands when it comes to your high-end finishes and upgrades.
 Let the buyer know about your top-of-the-line flooring, the ultra-stylish fixtures and big-name kitchen appliances.

 When someone purchases a home, they’re buying into a specific area.
-The buyer what’s special about your listing’s location.
+The buyer wants to know what’s special about your listing’s location.
 Are the schools well-ranked and within walking distance?
 Is the area up and coming so that the property is likely to appreciate?
 How convenient is it to a major airport?
 Has real estate in the area been selling quickly?